 The SRAM Code R brakes are great.
 I prefer to ride with one finger and the SRAM levers, coupled with 200mm disks, provides the sensitivity and light touch I look for when riding.
 The four-piston caliper and large braking surface means no fade, even when stressed by a long downhill run.

 Coming stock with the Specialized Butcher Grid tire, the footprint is excellent for most terrain.
 However, if you mostly ride the desert, the Slaughter Grid may be a better choice.
 Small block designs do work better in decomposed granite and the Slaughter has great side knobs for lean-angle traction.
-I have also found the Slaughter excellent in the sandy wash (especially at 12-14 psi in the 2.8” profile).
+I have also found the Slaughter excellent in the sandy wash (especially at 15-17 psi in the 2.8” profile).
+I weigh 175 pounds and have the tires at 15 front and 17 rear.

 At 66.1°, the head angle is relaxed (51mm offset).
 However, there is not excessive trail, so the steering is responsive and not sluggish, or an excessive caster feel.
 780mm wide bars add to the controllable, natural, character.
 It’s not a long bike either.
 At 1,215mm of wheelbase, the Turbo Levo is not unusual for a short chain stay, low bottom bracket, MTB.
 Road feel is very much like any all-mountain bike.
 I really pushed the bike in the downhill corners, and on some substantial drops and ledges, even some great doubles, to find that the bike handled with unusual competence for an E-MTB.
 Specialized obviously spent a great deal of R&D on this design before finalizing the production model.